stefanschulz/cuterweblinks/README.md

 Sort by order, alphabetically or publication date.
 Decide upon which elements to show.
 Add some prologue and/or epilogue text if desired.
-Links are created according to Weblink style.
+Links are created according to Weblink style and may be opened in the same or a new window/tab.